Title

-We get a substantial number of calories from the beverages we drink – on average it is about 400 calories per day.
-The calorie content of beverages can vary widely, and some of the beverages with the highest intake we commonly consume provide calories but few or no essential nutrients.
+We get a substantial number of calories from the beverages we drink.
+The calorie content of beverages can vary widely and may contribute to weight gain.

-Sugar-Sweetened Beverages
+Sugar-Sweetened Drinks

+Non-caloric sweeteners are chemically made or processed and provide sweetness to foods and drinks without adding any extra calories.
 Replacing added sugars with non-caloric sweeteners may reduce calorie intake in the short-term, yet questions remain about their effectiveness as a weight management strategy.

 Water